 Read my post on The Business of Chemo.

-Today as I’m writing this post I know many people, personal friends, and folks I’ve met through the blog, whose bodies have been wrecked by chemotherapy.
+Today, as I’m writing this post, I know many people (personal friends, as well as folks I’ve met online), whose bodies have been wrecked by chemotherapy.

 That is why I do what I do here on this site.

 I am not a doctor and cannot give cancer treatment advice, but as a friend I can certainly share what I did.

 Read the books on my Resources page.

 I also highly recommend Dr. Richard Schultze’s Incurables Program.
 It is hardcore, but it ain’t chemo!
 Get it at herbdoc.com

 (I don’t receive any compensation for recommending his program)